 I joined the Learning Technology team in September 2016 as a faculty aligned Learning Technologist.
-Since then I have supported my colleagues in the Faculty of Business and Law (FBL) in the use of technology to enhance teaching and learning.
+Since then I have supported my colleagues in the Faculties of Business and Law, and Health and Education & Society in the use of technology to enhance teaching and learning.

 I have listed below a number of ways which I support University staff, these are an overview of the examples used within my portfolio

 Examples of support provided whilst working as a Learning Technologist at the University of Northampton.

 - One support and group training on our core VLE systems including Blackboard Learn – VLE, Kaltura – video, Collaborate – virtual classrooms E-portfolio – Edublogs and PebblePad, and virtual post boards – Padlet.

 - Working with staff to produce case studies that explore and reflect on their use of technology and support the University’s pedagogic approach of Active Blended Learning (ABL) which are published on the LearnTechBlog.

 - The creation of three new online training courses to support the training of staff who find it difficult to attend a face to face training course.

 - Supporting colleagues to enhance their feedback by marking to Learning Outcomes using Rubrics.